Softcatala/whisper-ctranslate2/README.md

     whisper-ctranslate2 --hf_token YOUR_HF_TOKEN

-and then the name of the speaker is added in the output files (e.g. JSON, VTT and STR files):
+and then the name of the speaker is added in the output files (e.g. JSON, VTT and SRT files):

 _[SPEAKER_00]: There is a lot of people in this room_